Yvette Guilbert: Biography

 Guilbert became a respected authority on her country's medieval folklore and on 9 July 1932 was awarded the Legion of Honor as the Ambassadress of French Song.

-Yvette Guilbert died in 1944, aged 79, in Aix-en-Provence.
+Yvette Guilbert died in on 4 February 1944, aged 79, in Aix-en-Provence.
 She was interred in the Père Lachaise Cemetery in Paris.

-Twenty years later her biography, That Was Yvette: The Biography of a Great Diseuse by Bettina Knapp and Myra Chipman (New York: Holt, Rinehart & Winston, 1964) was released.
+Twenty years later her biography That Was Yvette: The Biography of a Great Diseuse by Bettina Knapp and Myra Chipman (New York: Holt, Rinehart & Winston, 1964) was released.